ali4728/SQLXML/README.md

 ### XML Processing

-1. XML files are discovered in the input folder and processed sequentially.
+1. XML files are discovered in the input folder (`process-file`) or read from a SQL table (`process-sql`) and processed sequentially.
-2. Each file is parsed into a tree of `RowData` objects matching the generated table structure.
+2. Each XML document is parsed into a tree of `RowData` objects matching the generated table structure.
-3. Rows are inserted in dependency order (parent before child) within a single transaction per file.
+3. Rows are inserted in dependency order (parent before child) within a single transaction per document.
 4. Results are logged to the console with per-table row counts and error details.
+5. For `process-sql`, if all rows succeed and a `sourceUpdateQuery` is configured, each source row is marked as processed.

 ## Project Structure

 ```
 SQLXML/
-├── Program.cs                  # CLI entry point (register, generateddl, process)
+├── Program.cs                  # CLI entry point (register, generateddl, process-file, process-sql)
 ├── Parsing/
 │   ├── XsdParser.cs            # XSD parsing, type resolution, table/column generation
 │   └── XsdLoader.cs            # XSD loading from disk or metadata DB content